 - Soil Carbon Farming: Keep more carbon in the ground by understanding your soil!
-Surveys, type (texture analysis), appropriate soil amendments, increasing soil organic matter, vegetation coverage, decrease pesticide/herbicide use.
+Surveys can help you assess appropriate soil amendments that increasing soil organic matter, vegetation coverage, and decrease pesticide/herbicide use.

 is an environment where an organism can find food, shelter, safety, and community.
 As far as we know, humans are the only animal actively destroying their own habitat at a rate faster than natural regeneration.
-We are losing pollinators, birds, and the diversity of many other beings at an alarming rate (read more about that here).
+We are losing pollinators, birds, and the diversity of many other beings at an alarming rate.
 Topsoil, trees, freshwater, and native vegetation are all declining as a result of urban expansion, industrial agriculture, and intensive resource use.

 Wildlife pays a high price for human development and many species are in decline or endangered because the habitat they depend on is disappearing.
 From bees to the iconic polar bear, animals are having to travel further distances and expend more energy to find nourishment or shelter.

 Some alarmists are using the phrase "insect apocalypse" to draw attention to the staggering loss of insects since the rise of industrial agriculture.
 Pollinators like bees, butterflies, and other insects, are vital to the health of our food system.
-Without them, 1 out of every 3 foods we eat would disappear.
+Without them, one out of every three foods we eat would disappear.